What is the Student Simulation Competition?

 Are Undergraduate and Ph.D. students allowed to participate?

 Currently, the competition is open to Master’s level students only.
-However, some schools may choose to host undergraduate exhibition teams.
-We will inform you if your preferred competition site is hosting undergraduate exhibition teams.
-Additionally, in the event that a site is not filled up with Master’s students, we will open the competition to Ph.D. students.
+Additionally, in the event that a site is not filled up with Master’s students, we will open the competition to undergraduate and Ph.D. students.

 Stay up to date